dougeby/IntuneDocs/intune/device-restrictions-windows-8-1.md

 - 	**High security for restricted sites** - Configures the security level for the restricted sites zone.
 - 	**Enterprise mode menu access** - Lets users access the Enterprise Mode menu options from Internet Explorer.
 If you select this setting, you can also specify a **Logging report location**, which contains a URL to a report that shows websites for which users have turned on Enterprise Mode access.
-- 	**Enterprise mode site list location** - Specifies the location of the list of websites that will use Enterprise Mode when it is active.
+- 	**Enterprise mode site list location** - Specifies the location of the list of websites that use Enterprise Mode when it is active.

 ## Cellular
 - 	**Data roaming** - Enables data roaming when the device is on a cellular network.